East Sussex and Brighton & Hove LNRS - Help shape your Local Nature Recovery Strategy

 How to review this LNRS

-The written part of this strategy is called the Statement of Biodiversity Priorities and it is divided into three Parts (there is also a Part 4 which has supporting technical detail).
+The written part of this strategy is called the Statement of Biodiversity Priorities and it is divided into three main Parts.
+There is also a Part 4 which has supporting technical detail (opens in new window)

 Part 1 - Context & Description (opens in new window).